Painters

 Primary sources

-1. René Gimpel.
-Journal d'un collectionneur: marchand de tableaux, 1963 (French) [diary].
-Gimpel was a Paris art dealer who kept a diary of studio visits between 1918 and 1939.
-The November 1918 entry on Giverny is the principal first-person record of the late palette and studio arrangement.
-Published posthumously.
+1. René Gimpel, Journal d'un collectionneur: marchand de tableaux, 1963.
+Paris art dealer's diary of studio visits 1918–1939.
+November 1918 entry on Giverny is the principal first-person record of the late palette and studio.

-2. Daniel Wildenstein.
-Claude Monet: Biographie et catalogue raisonné, 1974 (French) [catalog].
-The five-volume Wildenstein catalogue raisonné.
-Definitive documentation of the 2000+ catalogued works, the correspondence archive, the exhibition record, and the painting-by-painting material history.
+2. Daniel Wildenstein, Claude Monet: Biographie et catalogue raisonné, 1974.
+Five-volume catalogue raisonné.
+Definitive documentation of 2000+ catalogued works.

-3. National Gallery Technical Bulletin, Volume 28—Monet and the Thames Series, 2007 [archival].
-National Gallery London scientific analysis of the Thames canvases (1899-1904).
-The principal modern source for Monet's ground preparation, pigment identification, and layer structure in the late plein-air-to-studio series.
+3. National Gallery Technical Bulletin, Volume 28 — Monet and the Thames Series, 2007.
+National Gallery London scientific analysis of the Thames canvases (1899–1904).
+Principal modern source for ground preparation, pigment identification, and layer structure in the late plein-air-to-studio series.

-4. Art Institute of Chicago: Color, Chemistry, and Creativity in Monet's Water Lilies, 2006 [archival].
+4. Art Institute of Chicago: Color, Chemistry, and Creativity in Monet's Water Lilies, 2006.
 Technical analysis of the AIC Water Lilies canvases.
-Documents the specific white-ground preparation, the lead-white-dominant palette, and the successive layer structure of the late grand-studio canvases.